 The long-term loan facilities of the Company bear interest at US LIBOR plus applicable margins.
-In accordance with the facilities agreement, the Company has fixed the rate of interest with four hedge providers through International Swap Dealers Association Inc. Master Agreement ('ISDA'- Hedge Agreement) at: (i) during the period prior to the first anniversary of the Scheduled Commercial Operation Date, for no less than 75 percent of the utilised amounts under the Term Facilities as at the last day of each Interest Period; and (ii) at all times on and after the first anniversary of the Scheduled Commercial Operation Date until the End Date, for no less than 90 percent of the utilised amounts under the Term Facilities.
-The corresponding maximum hedged notional amount is approximately RO 43 million (USD 111.5 million) at a fixed interest rate of 5.55% per annum for the novated swaps and in the range of 2.645% to 2.675% for the top-up swaps.
+In accordance with the facilities agreement, the Company has fixed the rate of interest with four hedge providers through International Swap Dealers Association Inc. Master Agreement ('ISDA'- Hedge Agreement), at atleast 75% of the scheduled outstanding advances under the "Base Facility", until the date on which all the "Base Facility" loans have been repaid.
+The corresponding maximum hedged notional amount is approximately RO 43 million (USD 111.5 million) at a fixed interest rate of 5.55% per annum for the novated swaps and in the range of 2.645% to 2.
+675% for the top-up swaps.